aportnov/exbuilder/README.md

 # ExBuilder

-Simple library to support Ruby style jbuilder-like JSON templates.
+Simple library to support Ruby style builder-like JSON and XML templates.
 Templates should be placed into web/templates directory in the root of the project and have builder extension.
 All templates will be compiled into functions and available via `ExBuilder.View` module.